 Peru 11 Days

 Begin your adventure in Peru with a few days in Lima.
 As the capital of Peru, Lima is the perfect place to be introduced to the fascinating history and culture of this Andean nation.
 Enjoy visiting historical sites in the city center and strolling along the modern coastal developments.

 Deep in the Andes, at over 11,000 feet above sea level lies Cusco, the former capital of the Inca Empire.
 This city is a UNESCO World Heritage Site where you will learn about this city’s history, both ancient and modern.

-Work on a sustainable agriculture project in Calca, a beautiful mountain town with agricultural practices that draw both from traditional practices and innovative methods.
-Learn about weaving from local artisans, and explore the Salineras salt mines.
+Work on a sustainable agriculture project in a beautiful mountain town with farming practices that draw from traditional practices and innovative methods—like the stone terraces of Macchu Picchu.
+Learn about weaving from local artisans and explore the Salineras salt mines.

 Make traditional clay pottery in the Sacred Valley of the Incas, before traveling to Machu Picchu to soak up the incredible views from this Wonder of the World.
 Stay in a homestay for a night to experience the culture of the region.

 Wrap up your time in Peru with a visit to the coast and a trip to the spectacular Islas Ballestas, home to spectacular wildlife like the Humboldt penguins and sea lions.
 Visit the National Reserve, a coastal desert.